Hierarchical Bayesian inference for community detection and connectivity of functional brain networks: Introduction

-In fMRI studies, several community-detection methods have been employed to characterize brain states in functional networks.
-For example, a stochastic block model combined with non-overlapping sliding windows was applied to infer dynamic FC for networks, where edge weights were estimated by averaging the coherence matrices over subjects and a threshold was applied to binarize the FC \citep*{Robinson2015}.
-However, this approach may not retain complete information of the time series and lack the evaluation of inter-subject variability.
-To robustly detect the community structure of functional brain networks, recent studies have begun to focus on multiple networks from different subjects and estimate common features of network patterns using group-level analysis to reduce uncertainty caused by intrinsic cognitive state and non-neural noise.
-One of the popular community detection methods for group-level analysis is based on multilayer modularity \citep*{Bassett2011, Bassett2013}.
-Another method based on a multi-subject stochastic block modelling can flexibly evaluate inter-individual variations in the community structure of functional networks \citep{Pavlovic2020}, but also treats the functional connectivity as binary edges.
-Other techniques that can capture the dynamics of brain networks at both the individual and group level by taking into account between-subject variations in BOLD time series include \cite*{Ting2021} and \cite{Betzel2019}.
+There are several problems with existing community detection studies.
+First, the number of communities is difficult to infer.
+For example, the spectral clustering method requires a predefined community number.
+Modularity and multilayer modularity have a parameter resolution to control the size and number of communities.
+However, how to fine-tune this resolution parameter and find the best one for the real world situation is still an open problem.
+Second, many studies may not retain complete information about signals using threshold strategies to binarize the network, for example the sliding windows based dynamic network study described above \cite{Robinson2015}.
+Third, most studies lack an evaluation of inter-subject variability.
+For example, the group-averaged adjacency matrix was calculated as an observation \cite{Bian2021}, which does not characterize the variability of FC between different subjects and also ignores the topological properties of the individual network of higher order.

-Modelling complex system dynamics plays an essential role in characterizing the brain mechanisms and processes that are not directly observable.
-For example, mean-field models \citep{Deco2008} can be regarded as a forward model which can be inverted given the empirical data.
-Setting the model parameters appropriately makes assumptions about the latent large-scale networks and may facilitate the description about the generation of spatiotemporal activity observed in BOLD signal \citep{Jirsa2010}.
-Other extensive realistic simulations of fMRI data using generative modelling for a variety of proposed networks, experimental designs and confounds underlying the empirical data were proposed in \cite{Smith2011}.
+To robustly detect the community structure of functional brain networks, recent studies have begun to focus on multiple networks from different subjects and estimate common features of network patterns using group-level analysis to reduce uncertainty caused by non-neural noise.
+For example, a method based on multi-subject stochastic block modelling can flexibly evaluate inter-individual variations in the community structure of functional networks \cite{Pavlovic2020}, but also treats the FC as binary edges.
+Other techniques that can capture brain networks at both the individual and group level by taking into account variations between subjects in BOLD time series using SBM or modularity include \cite{Ting2021} and \cite{Betzel2019}.